• Thu. Jun 19th, 2025

 Today, Cyprus produces a wide variety of different wines.
 These wines often use unique grape varieties that have been reared on the island for centuries.
 Some of these vines can only grow on the rugged foothills and sunny slopes of the Troodos Mountains, not only invoking something unique, but also something special.

-The island of love has created a thriving wine industry that is rapidly gaining international recognition.
-This is further enforced by the fact that seasoned wine connoisseurs, as well as curious novices, from all over the world, are continually found admiring wines from Cyprus and all they have to offer.
+Rapidly gaining international recognition, a thriving island-wide wine industry is now firmly in place across Cyprus.
+This is further enforced by the fact that seasoned wine connoisseurs, as well as curious novices, from all over the world, are continually found admiring and recommending wines from Cyprus, constantly highlighting their quality and all they have to offer.

 NEW WINES

-Constant innovation by the islands wine producers continues.
-This has ssens indegenous Cypriot grape varieties merged with other mainstream European grape varieties.
+Constant innovation by the island’s wine producers continues.
+This has seen indigenous Cypriot grape varieties merged with other mainstream European grape varieties.
 This continual experimenting has created several new Cypriot variations of good quality wines.

 Here are just a few examples of the rich and diverse world of Cyprus wine